RAVE Restaurant Group (NASDAQ:RAVE) Shares Gap Up to $0.69

-RAVE Restaurant Group, Inc. (NASDAQ:RAVE)’s stock price gapped up prior to trading on Monday .
+RAVE Restaurant Group, Inc. (NASDAQ:RAVE)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $0.69, but opened at $0.78.
 RAVE Restaurant Group shares last traded at $0.75, with a volume of 15,357 shares changing hands.

 RAVE Restaurant Group Company Profile (NASDAQ:RAVE)